OpenWaterFoundation/owf-learn-mkdocs/README.md

 Python 2 has been used for development.
 See the [`mkdocs-project/docs/install.md`](mkdocs-project/docs/install.md) file for information about installing these tools.

+## Editing and Viewing Content ##

+If the development environment is properly configured, edit and view content as follows:

+1. Edit content in the `mkdocs-project/docs` folder and update `mkdocs-project/mkdocs.yml` as appropriate.
+2. Run the `build-util/run-mkdocs-serve-8000.sh` script (Linux) or equivalent.
+3. View content in a web browser using URL `http://localhost:8000`.

 ## License ##

 The OWF Learn MkDocs website content and examples are licensed under the